Ways to boost your energy (in the lack of sunlight)

 • Make sure you don’t consume caffeine after 3 pm because it makes it harder to fall asleep at night. *based on true story*

-A woman in the woods is holding up a steaming cup of coffee.
+A close-up of a woman holding a steaming cup of coffee.

 Photo: Apelöga/imagebank.sweden.se